Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Penshurst has 43 operational public transport stops offering a combination of train and bus services.
-These are served by 18 distinct routes facilitating a total of 4,242 weekly passenger journeys.
-The average distance to the nearest stop for residents is 111 meters.
+Penshurst has 43 active public transport stops offering a mix of train and bus services.
+These stops are served by 18 different routes, together facilitating 4,242 weekly passenger trips.
+The average distance from residents to the nearest stop is 111 meters, indicating excellent transport accessibility.

-Daily service frequency averages 606 trips across all routes, translating to about 98 weekly trips per individual stop.
+On average, there are 606 trips per day across all routes, which translates to roughly 98 weekly trips per individual stop.

 Frequently Asked Questions - Transport